yagyaraj234/arxena-site/README.md

 ## Other way

-I have created a new file in base directory name called server which point to the dist directory in arxena directory
+I have created a new file in base directory name called `newserver.py` which point to the dist directory in arxena directory

 Which is a build file of a react appliaction.